dotnet-ad/Orkester/README.md

 }).WithUniqueness().Save("/name");
 ```

-### Groups and chains
+### Combinations

-As soon as you get you operations registered, groups and chain can be registered.
+As soon as you get you operations registered, groups and chain can be registered too combine those operations.
+When executing a group, query parameters will be passed to all children operations.
+The combination operations have no result.

 #### Groups